 Bryan’s work focuses on the connection between science, resource management, and environmental policy and the role of decision making in that space.
 In that capacity, he works with talented teams on the development science-based decision making processes, decision-support tools, and products for engaging stakeholders in conservation and restoration.
-Current projects include 1) using spatial analysis to identify priority areas for conservation in the Atchafalaya River Basin; 2) development of a statewide freshwater assessment for Louisiana and Mississippi; 3) working with public, academic, private and political stakeholders to develop and implement a basin-wide decision making and management structure in the Atchafalaya River Basin in Louisiana; and 4) applying environmental and social science to improve management of oyster habitat across the northern Gulf of Mexico.
-He also worked on the development of TNC’s Gulf of Mexico Resilience Decision Support Tool and provides consultation on stakeholder application of that tool.
+Current projects include 1) the Atchafalaya River Basin Initiative – conservation and restoration of America’s largest river swamp; 2) development and expansion of an online decision support network for freshwater resources; 3) working with the Tulane Law School’s Institute on Water Resources Law and Policy to develop innovative ways to deliver technical information into statewide water policy development in Louisiana; and 4) applying environmental and social science to improve conservation, restoration, and management of oyster habitat across the northern Gulf of Mexico.
+He also worked on the development of Gulf of Mexico Resilience Decision Support Tool and provides consultation on stakeholder application of that tool.
 Bryan is also interested in the role of habitat and hydrologic restoration in nutrient cycling and using market-based approaches to incentivize conservation.

 - Coastal Resilience Gulf of Mexico Decision Support Tool